inch307/FLFA/README.md

 pip install -r requirements.txt
 ```
 This code is compatible with Python 3.11.7
-You need to install the version of PyTorch that is compatible with your version.
+You may need to install the version of PyTorch that is compatible with your version.

 ## Reproducing the Experiments